-Steps lead down to the gorgeous crescent beach, which stretches for over two miles and is usually close to empty.
-Sunsets fill the sky over the ocean with color and during the right time of year it's possible to see whales and dolphins cruising by.
+Steps lead down past a gate to the gorgeous crescent beach, which stretches for nearly two miles and usually just has a smattering of locals and a few surfers when the waves are up.
+Sunsets fill the sky over the ocean with orange and during the right time of year it's possible to see whales and dolphins cruising by.

-All of the seven rooms are furnished a bit differently, with plenty of Mexican artwork and personal touches, but all have a balcony with a view and a long list of amenities, including good lighting with dimmer switches and air-conditioning controlled by a remote control.
-Quality custom furniture sits on cool tile floors and pretty local quilts cover the king–sized platform beds with billowing mosquito nets.
-In a few rooms it's possible to look out at the water from the open shower––without being seen.
-The two penthouse suites on the top floor are the best bet if available.
-These have larger sitting areas, larger baths, and balconies with the clearest views of the waves hitting the shore.
+All of the seven rooms and suites are furnished a bit differently, with plenty of Mexican artwork and personal touches, but all have a balcony or terrace with a view and a long list of amenities, including good lighting with dimmer switches and air-conditioning controlled by a remote control.
+Quality custom furniture sits on cool tile floors and pretty local quilts or blankets cover the king or two twin beds with nightly turndown service.
+All feature interesting crafts, talavera tile in the baths, and plenty of other thoughtful touches that give a real sense of place.

-The restaurant is a floating concept, with dinner served in a poolside setting under a thatched roof, the other two meals served wherever the patio furniture happens to be, with a seaside view while dining.
+The restaurant is a floating concept, with dinner served in a poolside setting under a thatched roof or facing the sea for sunset.
+The other two meals are served wherever the patio furniture happens to be, depending on the weather and your preference.
 The question, "What do you want for breakfast?" serves as the early morning

 Web Address: www.casademita.com